LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 Pointers are an essential tool in C, but as NASA says even the most experienced misuse it.
 They are the cause of a lot of segmentation faults, security vulnerabilities, and bad code, so it is important that their use is limited and clear.
 Once again NASA points to static analyzers and humans having potential trouble understanding the flow.
-Originally, the NASA power of 10 doc only allowed one level of dereferencing, but the JPL document changed it to no more than two levels of dereferencing.
+Originally, the NASA power of 10 document only allowed one level of dereferencing, but the JPL document changed it to no more than two levels of dereferencing.
 As an extension, this means declaration of pointers should have no more than two levels of indirection.
-I guess the reason for JPL altering the rule is be less restrictive and allow direct usage of 2D arrays and pointers to pointers.
+I guess the reason for JPL altering the rule is to be less restrictive and allow direct usage of 2D arrays and pointers to pointers.
 Pointers are a large data type, so NASA may have wanted to reduce stack usage by decreasing holding value pointers.
 Most of the time though you will only ever need two levels of indirection, but programming is programming and there are exceptions with justification.
 These cases are pretty rare, so sticking to two levels is much preferred.